apache/doris/docs/en/administrator-guide/config/fe_config.md

 Generally it is not recommended to increase this configuration value.
 An excessively high number of concurrency may cause excessive system load

+### max_running_query_num

+Default：Long.MAX_VALUE

+IsMutable：true

+This configuration is used to control the number of current query number of the system.

+### max_running_txn_num

+Default：Long.MAX_VALUE

+IsMutable：true

+This configuration is used to control the number of current load job number of the system.

+### report_stats_period

+Default：10 * 1000

+IsMutable：true

+This config should be used with `max_running_query_num` together.
+It represent the period of statistics sychronized between FE.

 ### enable_metric_calculator

 Default：true